RiccardoFerranti/erc20-usdc-payment/README.md

 * **Buy products** using USDC on Sepolia.
 * Dynamically choose the **recipient address** that receives the payment.
 * Handle all transaction states: **loading, errors, and confirmations**.
+* **Track and display the latest transactions** in a dedicated page with pending, success, and failed statuses.

 > **Note:** This is a technical showcase, **not a production store**.